Get ready to be blown away by Bavaria! These are the most amazing things to do in Bavaria that will inspire you to visit Germany.

 Where to stay in Nuremberg

 The Adina Apartment Hotel was a great location in Nuremberg located right beside Germanic National Museum, the City Wall and just a short walk to the old town.
-It was modern, had a swimming pool, parking, and a great lounge.
+It was modern and had a swimming pool, parking, and a great lounge.

 21. Enjoy the Medieval City of Volkach

-The lovely old town of Volkach is worth staying a night or two
+The lovely medieval town of Volkach is worth staying a night or two

-Volkach is the town we based ourselves in and it is a lovely place that escaped allied bombings.
-With
+Volkach is the town we based ourselves in, and it is a lovely place that has escaped allied bombings.

 22. Go for a Canoe Trip on the Old River Main

 Being Canadian, this was definitely a highlight of our time in Franconia.
-It was the easiest paddling we’ve ever done with the canoe trip being downstream all the way!
+It was the easiest paddling we’ve ever done, with the canoe trip being downstream all the way!
+Along the way, you will see charming half-timbered houses that add to the picturesque scenery.

 Where to Stay in Volkach